fehler/building-beautiful-uis/13-Acknowledgements.md

 Dan Gold – one of my second year Interaction Design students – very kindly pitched in and built a website for the book while I was working on it.
 This allowed me to share it as I finished chapters.
 Dan’s a very talented student and his support was very much appreciated.

+/*

+Also:

++ My colleagues at Belfast School of Art: Dr Kyle Boyd, who kindly edited the book; and Paul McCormack, who offered me countless second opinions, drawn from his teaching practice.
++ My studiomates Tim Potter and Gaby Muldoon at Little Thunder, who are always on hand with thoughts and insights.

+*/

 Finally, I’d like to thank the Adobe XD Slack and Discord community members – in particular Howard Pinsky and Gus Martin at Adobe – who have pitched in with ideas and helped to improve the materials.
 Thank you to everyone who contributed with their thoughts and encouragement.

 ---

 I hope you find this resource useful.
 I’m also currently working on a book for the fine folks at [Smashing Magazine](https://www.smashingmagazine.com) – ‘Designing Delightful Experiences’ – which focuses on the user experience design process from start to finish.
 It will be published in late 2019.